-When we increase the capacity of our Association to effect change through member organizing, political involvement, advancing racial and social justice issues, and responsive governance structures, then our members will be better prepared to advocate for and meet the needs of our students, our profession and public education.
+When we increase the capacity of our Association to effect change through member organizing, political involvement, advancing racial, economic, and social justice issues, and responsive governance structures, then our members will be better prepared to advocate for and meet the needs of our students, our profession and public education.

-GOALS OUTCOMES NSEA will advance a culture of racial and social justice by improving educational opportunities for ALL students and building respect for the worth, dignity and equity of every individual in our diverse society.
-Establish and promote an ongoing legislative agenda that advances human and civil rights Recruit and retain a diverse population of educators.
-Strategically engage members in the pursuit of racial and social justice through professional development opportunities in cultural proficiency.
-NSEA will partner with national and local affiliates to strengthen our organizational capacity.
-Grow Association membership Strengthen member engagement Provide opportunities for professional growth in the Association and Profession NSEA will advance the economic well-being and secure the contractual rights of our members.
-Protect collective bargaining rights Collaborate with and train members of local associations regarding bargaining Increase the capacity of staff and members to promote member rights The NSEA supports a political environment that promotes and protects public education.
-Build and strengthen partnerships with external stakeholders.
-Improve educator effectiveness in their political engagement.
-Be active in the election of pro-public education candidates The NSEA will support governance structures that are responsive to the needs of our membership.
-Monitor and adjust governance structures across the state to increase member representation Increase member engagement in leadership and governance Develop a governance structure that is responsive in meeting 21st century challenges.
+GOALS

+OUTCOMES

+NSEA will advance a culture of racial, economic, and social justice by improving educational opportunities for all students.

+- 1. Establish and promote an ongoing legislative agenda that advances human and civil rights. - 2.
+Recruit and retain a diverse and inclusive population of educators. - 3.
+Provide training and provide the support necessary to become aware and proficient in educating a diverse population. - 4.
+Create an equitable environment for all Nebraska students.

+NSEA will partner with national and local affiliates to strengthen our membership engagement and growth.

+- 1. Promote and grow Association membership. - 2.
+Strengthen member engagement. - 3.
+Provide opportunities for professional growth in the Association and the education profession. - 4.
+Communicate the Association's advancements within the profession.

+NSEA will advocate for the economic well-being of our members and the protection of their statutory rights.

+- 1. Protect collective bargaining rights. - 2.
+Collaborate, educate and train members of local associations regarding bargaining. - 3.
+Increase the capacity of staff and members to promote member rights. - 4.
+Improve awareness of outside organizations and political threats.

+The NSEA supports a political environment that promotes and protects public education.

+- 1. Build and strengthen partnerships with external stakeholders. - 2.
+Improve educators' effectiveness in their political engagement. - 3.
+Be active in the election of pro-public education candidates. - 4.
+Encourage and elect educators to political office.

+The NSEA will support Governance structures that are responsive to the needs of our membership.

+- 1. Monitor and adjust governance structures across the state to increase member representation. - 2.
+Increase member engagement in leadership and governance. - 3.
+Ensure a governance structure that meets the ever-evolving needs of the membership. - 4.
+Promote common ground which is inclusive of all members throughout the state.